 Do not use lemon based dish soap when washing silver.
 It could cause spotting.

 Do not store with any tiny water spots, they'll turn black and very difficult to remove.

 Do not put silver in a dishwasher.

-Do not store silver in silver in plastic unless wrapped as recommended above.
+Do not store silver in plastic unless wrapped as recommended above.